Chemical Stripping for Log Homes

 Log Home Stripping, Deck Stripping , Cedar & Redwood Home Stripping Remove Sealers, Stains & Paints in MD, VA, WV

-The science involved in removing an unwanted coating from your deck or log home lies in the ability to break the bond.
-By doing this, you’re making the coating let go of the wood so it can be easily removed by rinsing.
-Specifically formulated solutions are applied to all areas where an unwanted coating is present.
-Once a consistent darkening of the wood is present on the structure, a pressure washer used at reduced pressure to finish this step.
-This is called speed rinsing.
-We use a lower pressure to obtain the desired results.
-Log home stripping, deck stripping and cedar home stripping are not DIY tasks and require practiced hands and training to achieve the best results.
+The science involved in removing an unwanted coating from your deck or log home lies in breaking the coating’s bond with the wood.
+By doing this correctly, the coating lets go of the wood making it easily removed by rinsing.
+First, specifically formulated solutions are applied to all areas where an unwanted coating is present.
+Therefore, once a consistent darkening of the wood is present, a pressure washer is used at reduced pressure to finish this step.
+However, log home stripping, deck stripping and cedar home stripping are not DIY tasks and require practiced hands and training to achieve the best results.

-The second step is applying a neutralizer or brightener to stop the action of the first product applied for the log home stripping, deck stripping, or cedar home stripping.
+Next, applying a neutralizer or brightener will stop the action of the stripping product.
 This will bring the wood back to its natural color and pH.
-A thorough second rinse is applied to finish removal of any residue from the wood and surrounding areas.
-Wood should only be exposed to this two step process once in order to remove the coating.
-Once the second step is completed, repeating the process can cause excessive dryness in the wood and further its degradation.
+Afterwards, a thorough second rinsing completes the removal of any residue from the wood and surrounding areas.
+It’s important to note that wood should only be exposed to this two step process once in order to remove the coating.
+Once the second step is completed, repeating the process can cause excessive drying of the wood.

-Information on different wood species and the way the product may interact with them is not readily available.
-Subsequently, the number of homeowners calling for professional help to restore decks damaged in the attempt to do it themselves using these products has risen significantly.
-It can be expensive to to correct the condition.
-Log home stripping, cedar home stripping and deck stripping can end up costing you more due to failed attempts if we have to undo damage.
+Unfortunately, information on different wood species and the way products may react with them is not readily available.
+Conversely, the number of homeowners requesting professional help to restore decks damaged in DIY attempts has risen significantly.
+Regrettably, it’s often expensive to restore a failed attempt.
+Log home, cedar home and deck stripping will cost you more if we have to undo prior damage.

-Products such as ABR X-100, Behr, Cabot, Cuprinol (now Deckscapes), CWF/UV, Defy, Menwood, Olympic, Penofin, Perma-Chink, Ready Seal, Sashco, Sikkens, Superdeck, Timberjack, TWP, Wolman, Woodguard, Q8 and more have been successfully removed by See Dirt Run!™ using a system of specifically designed wood restoration products.
+Products such as ABR X-100, Behr, Cabot, Cuprinol (now Deckscapes), CWF/UV, Defy, Menwood, Olympic, Penofin, Perma-Chink, Ready Seal, Sashco, Sikkens, Superdeck, Timberjack, TWP, Wolman, Woodguard, Q8 and more have been successfully removed by See Dirt Run!™.
 According to our customers, there are an overwhelming number of local companies attempting to perform this service that haven’t been able match this track record.

 Some companies proclaim the need to subject your deck or wooden home to the stripping process twice in order to accomplish the task correctly.
 This would be considered novice experience in the field of wood restoration by its peers.
 Additionally, those who claim to use just water or hot water, bleach or FDA approved acids in their methods may not be aware of the potentially serious drawbacks to any wood species subjected to these processes.
 The use of hot water, bleach, and high pressure only are inconsistent with the PWNA certification training as suggested by the USDA forest labs and will not accomplish safe wood stripping or even qualified routine cleaning.